Inspired-glass - repairs and updates

 There are some cheap 'tiffany-style' lampshades on the market that are made in an unconventional fashion - and are either resin instead of glass, or are glass held in place with resin.
 Both of these styles are very difficult, if not impossible, to repair - but, once I see it, I can tell you very quickly whether your piece is repairable.
 If your new 'Tiffany' lampshade came from an online auction site, or a tv shopping channel, then the most cost-effective repair is often to simply buy a replacement shade from the same source.

-When making a repair, I will do everything we can to match the original glass, but some older colours (and particularly textures) of glass are simply not made nowadays, so I will work on a 'best match' basis.
+When making a repair, I will do everything I can to match the original glass, but some older colours (and particularly textures) of glass are simply not made nowadays, so I will work on a 'best match' basis.

 Updates and remodelling are a special type of repair - perhaps you have a stained-glass panel that doesn't fit your current window-size - I can usually re-size panels, either making them larger or smaller, so you can continue to enjoy them.